 MetFrag CL

-MetFrag is available as a commandline tool.
-It combines the efficient fragmenter and functionalities to include additional information to score the retrieved candidates.
-The inclusion of retention time information from liquid chromatography and reference information is possible.
+MetFrag is available as a command line tool, which matches the functionality present on MetFragWeb.
+It combines the efficient fragmenter and additional scoring functions to rank the retrieved candidates, including mass spectral match, retention time information from liquid chromatography and reference information if desired.

-Download MetFrag CL MetFrag CL on github
+Download MetFrag CL (latest) MetFrag CL on GitHub Post an issue

 Usage

-# java -jar MetFragCommandLine-VERSION-jar-with-dependencies.jar [parameter file]
+# java -jar MetFragCommandLine-X.Y.Z.jar [parameter file]

 #